Cancer Biology Ph.D. Program

 Postdoctoral Training: The Hope Heart Institute, Seattle

-Cancer remains a leading cause of morbidity and mortality in the US and the world.
-Cancer care, treatment and research are areas of excellence at UT Southwestern, exemplified by our NCI-designated Comprehensive Cancer Center and the Cancer Biology Graduate Program.
-Cancer Biology graduate students work in an array of different disciplines and have the opportunity to interact with world class faculty and utilize outstanding resources to drive impactful projects focused on the development, treatment or detection of cancer.
+Cancer remains a leading cause of morbidity and mortality in the U.S. and the world.
+Cancer care, treatment, and research are areas of excellence at UT Southwestern, exemplified by our NCI-designated Harold C. Simmons Comprehensive Cancer Center and the Cancer Biology Graduate Program.
+Cancer Biology graduate students work in an array of different disciplines and have the opportunity to interact with world class faculty and utilize outstanding resources to drive impactful projects focused on the development, treatment, or detection of cancer.
 The program fosters the intellectual, technical, and communications skills required to succeed in the academic or industrial arenas of today and in the future.

 We have 69 faculty trainers, over 30 students, three funded training grants, and the State of Texas provides $300 million per year for scientists in Texas to investigate the cancer problem.
 We have a flexible program focused on developing scientists that can address important challenges within the field of cancer research.
 The program is supported by truly outstanding faculty who exploit interdisciplinary methods to investigate the challenges of cancer.